nikitavoloboev/data/docs/travel/visited/ukraine.md

 [CredibleDefense](https://www.reddit.com/r/CredibleDefense/) has nice daily discussion threads on status of the war.
 Also like analysis of [Michael Kofman](https://twitter.com/KofmanMichael), [Perun](https://www.youtube.com/@PerunAU/videos) & [William Spaniel](https://www.youtube.com/@Gametheory101/videos).
 [Ukraine/Russia report](https://www.reddit.com/r/UkraineRussiaReport/) sub tries to give news from both sides of the war.

 It's hard to stay truly informed on what's going on unless you take the time to [study the sources of claims you read](https://www.reddit.com/r/ethereum/comments/sq1334/vitalik_buterin_takes_a_stand_against_russian/hwk7613/).
+Here is [nice list](https://www.reddit.com/r/CredibleDefense/comments/11bkh28/comment/ja3hmgv/?utm_source=reddit&utm_medium=web2x&context=3).

 I hope the war ends soon and Russia gives back the territories it unlawfully gained through war (Donetsk/Luhansk/..) or non vetted referendum (Crimea).
 And pays for the damages it inflicted to the people of Ukraine.
 Otherwise the war is most likely to [repeat again in future](https://twitter.com/mdmitri91/status/1534316819481300997).